A small and non-simple geometric transition: A small and non-simple geometric transition

+The equivalence relation of small geometric transitions generated by direct def-equivalence is called \emph{def-equivalence} (or \emph{deformation type}) of small geometric transitions.

+In particular a small gt $T(\widehat{X},X,\widetilde{X})$ is called \emph{simple} if it is def-equivalent to a conifold transition. \end{definition}

-Actually def-equivalence of geometric transitions is a more complicated concept which reduces to the given Definition \ref{def:def} in the case of small g.t.s.
-The interested reader is referred to \cite{Rdef} \S 7.1 for any further detail.
+Actually def-equivalence of geometric transitions is a more complicated concept which reduces to the given Definition \ref{def:def} in the case of small geometric transitions.
+The interested reader is referred to \cite{Rdef} \S 8.1 for any further detail.

 A direct consequence of Theorem \ref{immagine0} is then the following